The Righteous Brothers: 2016: The Righteous Brothers revived

+In early 2024, after six decades of touring, Bill Medley announced his forthcoming retirement from the road with the Righteous Brothers; Lovin' Feelin' Farewell Tour.
+The tour commenced in January 2024, running throughout the year and into early 2025.

+In 2025, Medley released a solo album, Straight from the Heart.

 Awards and nominations

 The Righteous Brothers were nominated twice for a Grammy.
 In 1965, their recording of "You've Lost That Lovin' Feelin" was nominated in the Best Rock And Roll Recording category at the 7th Annual Grammy Awards.
 Their re-recording of "Unchained Melody" was nominated for Best Pop Vocal Performance by a Duo or Group at the 1991 Grammy.
 They were also awarded the Best New Singing Group in the Billboard Disc Jockey Poll in 1965.

 The Righteous Brothers were inducted into the Rock and Roll Hall of Fame on March 10, 2003.
 They were inducted into the Vocal Group Hall of Fame in 2005.
+In 2019, the Righteous Brothers were Inducted into the National Rhythm & Blues Hall of Fame.